jackn513/projects/music-application/README.md

 # Music Library and Shopping Application

 Introducing a sophisticated Music Library and Shopping Application designed to seamlessly engage with a comprehensive database.
-The `Music Store Application`, initially a console-based music database management system, now integrates connectivity with external APIs to expand its functionality.
+The `Music Store Application` is console-based music database management system,  integrating connectivity with external APIs to expand its functionality.
 Designed to interact seamlessly with a PostgreSQL database named `musicDB`, the application offers a user-friendly interface for managing albums, artists, and related information.
 The existing implementation utilizes the JDBC (Java Database Connectivity) API to establish a secure connection to the database,